This TIBCO StreamBase® Adapter for Informatica Ultra Messaging Publishing Output was formerly known as part of the 29 West LBM adapter suite.

 The LBM API implementation described in this section is a product of a third party, and its specifications and file names are subject to change by 29West.
 See your LBM documentation for the latest information.

 |LBM Configuration File||

-files can have named sections, which are referenced by the
+such sharing, configuration files can have named sections, which are

 Lines that precede the first section name are considered part of the unnamed (default) section.

 Lines that follow a section name are considered part of that section.

 Section names must be unique within and across all referenced configuration files; a runtime error is flagged when a duplicate section name is encountered.
 Section names can include alphanumeric characters, digits, underscores, dots, and embedded spaces.
 They must start with an upper- or lower-case letter or an underscore.